University access; your right to privacy

 All contents in storage on University and University-contracted data and voice systems are subject to the rules of Princeton University, including the University's ability under certain circumstances to access, restrict, monitor and regulate the systems that support and contain them.
-In general, and subject to applicable law, the University reserves the right to access and copy files and documents (including e-mail and voice mail) residing on University-owned equipment and in storage contracted by the University from outside enterprises.
+In general, and subject to applicable law, the University reserves the right to access and copy files and documents (including e-mail and voice messages) residing on University-owned equipment, systems, and in storage contracted by the University from outside enterprises.
 This includes access without notice, where warranted.
 Non-intrusive monitoring of campus network traffic occurs routinely, to assure acceptable performance and to identify and resolve problems.
-If problem traffic patterns suggest that system or network security, integrity, or performance has been compromised, network systems staff will investigate and protective restrictions may be applied until the condition has been rectified.
+If problem traffic patterns suggest that system or network security, integrity, or performance has been compromised, networking and monitoring systems staff will investigate and protective restrictions may be applied until the condition has been rectified.

 Some departments that maintain servers or internal networks may collect usage data and may monitor such servers or networks to ensure adequate technical performance.
 Departments that collect such data are expected to protect the privacy of those using the resources.
 It is also important to note that the University may be required to produce such data in compliance with a valid subpoena or court order.